Eggmansworld/Eggmans-Arcade-Repository/README.md

-DATFILES ARE FORTHCOMING..
-SOON!!
+Current Archive Size: 11.3TB

 # Eggman’s Arcade Repository

 ## Overview
 Eggman’s Arcade Repository is a **community-driven preservation project** that collects arcade game dumps from across the decades.
 The goal is to provide a central archive where these files can survive long-term, even as forums, websites, and chatrooms disappear.

 ⚠️ **Disclaimer:**
 This repository is for archival and preservation purposes only.